emojicode/emojicode.github.io/src/reference/packageAPI.md

 ```
 🌮 An SHA256 hash 🌮
 🌍 🐇 📯 🍇
+  🌮 The default initializer to get a 📯 instance. 🌮
   🐈 🆕 📻
+  🌮 Appends the given chunk of data to the hash. 🌮
+  🐖 📇 data 📻
+  🌮 Returns the hash. 🌮
+  🐖 📩 ➡️ 📇 📻
   🌮 Returns the SHA256 hash for the given chunk of data. 🌮
   🐇🐖 📯 data 📇 ➡️ 📇 📻
 🍉